sven-seyfert/sqlite-showcase/README.md

 [^1]: The `.gitkeep` files are only to ensure the empty folders are check-in.
 They can be deleted if you want to.
 Otherwise GIT would ignore an empty folder, but the project needs them.

 #### *SQLite*

+I am not a big fan of wrapping SQL statements into specific wrapper functions to support even more user-friendly "out-of-the-box" SQL usage.
+Most of the time a simple SQL statement string is totally fine instead of parameterize every possible INSERT or UPDATE statement.

+This been said, my assumption is you are familiar with SQL in general (at least a bit).
+See also [this note](#please-note).

+#### *Please note*

+==> What the SQL(ite) part in the program does:

 - creates a SQLite database
 - runs a CREATE TABLE (schema) script [^2] and a INSERT INTO (seed) script